How do you Prevent Foodborne Illness in your Iced Tea?

-Food borne illnesses are a reality of the food service industry.
-No matter what we, as members of this industry do, food borne illnesses will continue to be an issue.
-But, we can take measures to try to prevent these from ever happening, and the Saftea® Tea Urn Liner is the only way to do that for your iced tea program.
+Foodborne illnesses are a reality of the food service industry.
+No matter what we, as members of this industry do, foodborne illnesses will continue to be an issue.
+But, we can take measures to try to prevent these from ever happening, and using Saftea® Tea Urn Liner provides added protection for your beverage program.

 If you haven't tried Saftea® Liner yet, you can test it out at no cost for one week!
 That's right, we will send you a 7-day supply of Saftea® Liners for you to test to see all of the health, labor and convenience that the liners offer.